elixir-lang/elixir-lang.github.com/_posts/2018-07-25-elixir-v1-7-0-released.markdown

 excerpt: Elixir v1.7 includes many quality of life improvements, focusing on documentation, Logger and ExUnit, as well as a new Elixir Core team member!
 ---

 A new semester has started, which means it is time for a new Elixir release!
-This release brings quality of life improvements to the documentation, to error handling and ExUnit.
+This release brings quality of life improvements to the documentation, to error handling, to logger reporting, and to ExUnit, Elixir's testing library.

 We are also glad to welcome Michał Muskała to the Elixir Core team.
 Prior to joining the team, he was [a member of the Ecto team](https://github.com/elixir-ecto/ecto), he has made [plenty of contributions to Elixir](https://github.com/elixir-lang/elixir/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Amichalmuskala), often to improve performance, and [is a frequent to contribute to Erlang/OTP too](https://github.com/erlang/otp/pulls?utf8=%E2%9C%93&q=is%3Apr+author%3Amichalmuskala)!